-This manual contains the instructions you will need to operate and maintain your model so that you can enjoy it for years to come.
+This manual contains the instructions you will need to operate, and maintain your model so that you can enjoy it for years to come.
 We want you to feel confident that you own one of the best-performing models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
 Traxxas models are about experiencing total performance and satisfaction, not just with your model, but also with the company that stands behind it.

 We know you're excited about getting your new model on the road, but it's very important that you take some time to read through the Owner's Manual.
-This manual contains all the necessary setup and operating procedures that will allow you to unlock the performance potential that Traxxas engineers designed into your model.
-Also be sure to read and follow the precautions and warnings in this manual and on any labels or tags attached to your model.
-They are there to educate you on how to operate your model safely and also get maximum life and performance from your model.

-Even if you are an experienced RC enthusiast, it's important to read and follow the procedures in this manual.
+This manual contains all the necessary set-up and operating procedures that allow you to unlock the performance and potential that Traxxas engineers designed into your model.
+Even if you are an experienced R/C enthusiast, it's important to read and follow the procedures in this manual.